 How long will my claim take?

 It is not uncommon for civil claims against foster parent abuse to take many years, so do not anticipate a quick payment.
 The amount of time a claim takes depends on many factors.
-An ongoing police investigation can delay cases and a lot depends on whether the defendant(s) are prepared to admit responsibility from the outset.
+An ongoing police investigation can delay cases and a lot depends on whether the defendant(s) are prepared to admit responsibility for foster care neglect or abuse from the outset.

 Will I need to give evidence against my abuser in court?